 Ontario Family Support - government grant per child who cannot attend school or day care while these are closed

-11. I am still at work.
+I am still at work.
 One of my fellow workers has been coughing persistently.
-I fear he has the Corona virus.
+I fear he has COVID-19.
 What can I do?

 Speak with your employer immediately.
 Tell him or her about your concerns.
 You have the right to be protected from unreasonable health risks in the office and to refuse work that endangers your health.

 If the employer does not take action, you may wish to work from home.
 But do not take this action lightly.
 Speak with the employer again, and be clear that you need to protect yourself, and your family.
 Follow up in writing.

 My workplace is still open.
 Everyone seems healthy but I am concerned that even one or more of my co-workers could have the COVID-19 but have no symptoms.
 What can I do to protect myself from getting the virus?